BoozeDeathEat & DrinkNewsSan FranciscoSF Bay AreaSF History

 Zeitgeist mourns a tragic loss

 A beloved bartender at Zeitgeist is among the latest fatalities to emerge from the city’s hostile driver epidemic.
 The collision occurred before dawn, near Geary and Divisadero Streets around 6:45 Friday morning.
 EMS pronounced the man dead on-site.
-The victim, first-name identified as Chase, was allegedly on his way to Kaiser Permanente.
+The victim, first-name identified as Chase, was allegedly on foot, on his way to Kaiser Permanente.

 RIP, Chase.
 Photo by @overkillgrill

 KRON 4 caught footage of the site after daybreak.
 The incident occurred on the downhill side of Geary towards downtown, opposite Broderick Street.
-His and lay in the middle of the road, belt still attached, keyring crushed.
+His jeans lay in the middle of the road, belt still attached, keyring crushed.
 A tattered shirt lay nearby, and a lone shoe sat sole-up amongst shards of metal debris.

 Community members sent condolences on Reddit where friends identified the victim.